deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Or nothing can happen.
 Work with the tools you have, Loor, that’s all I ask.
 I’ll sing for Yermo to keep his temper.”

 That last promise seemed satisfactory.
-He thanked her and left the village in a much less violent mood than he’d arrived, leaving the Singer to sigh and plop down next to the fire where some of the women were preserving another batch of stew the winter.
+He thanked her and left the village in a much less violent mood than he’d arrived, leaving the Singer to sigh and plop down next to the fire where some of the women were preserving another batch of stew for the winter.

 She sat with her thoughts and helped with the preparations for some time until a shouting-stone’s call drew her attention.
 It was the unique thrum-*thrum!* thrum-*thrum!* rhythm the lookouts used for when a human was headed their way.